 Manage the noise

-If the cause of your sleeplessness is the noise generated by your neighbors, you may want to redesign your home by using sound-proof materials such as a sound proof window to eliminate the noise coming from the outside.
+Suppose the cause of your sleeplessness is the noise generated by your neighbors.
+In that case, you may want to redesign your home by using soundproof materials such as a soundproof window to eliminate the noise coming from the outside.

 Drink enough water